neektza/nikicajokic.me/_drafts/concurrency_primitives_and_abstractions.md

 In addition to threads, it has a [coroutine](http://www.ruby-doc.org/core-2.1.1/Fiber.html) implementation named "fibers"[^2].
 The most important difference between threads and fibers is that threads depend on the scheduler to manage execution windows, and fibers are cooperative, meaning that being in a fiber, the programmer must explicitly yield execution to another one.
 As such they are a nice tool to handle concurrently happening things because they can be suspended and yielded to as priorities of handling those things change.

 Threads and fibers alone are enough to build sophisticated systems, and although you could build one using only these constructs, I think it's ill advised to do so.
-There are a couple of noteworthy higher-level concurrency constructs in Ruby that manage many of the common problems one comes across while building a concurrent system - synchronization of shared state, inter-thread messaging, etc.
+There are a couple of noteworthy higher-level concurrency constructs in Ruby that manage many of the common problems one comes across while building a concurrent system - synchronization of shared state, cross-thread messaging, etc.

 ## Concurrency abstractions <small>(reactors and actors)</small>